bardiabarabadi/uvicMUSE/docs/README.md

 # UVic MUSE

-A Python package for streaming from MUSE headsets to MATLAB and other platforms.
+An application for streaming from MUSE headsets to MATLAB and other platforms.

 ## Requirements